Studying a Master's degree in Psychology

 As a university, we commit to providing you with timely feedback on all aspects of your work.

 Our students are key members of a thriving academic community.
 We offer an excellent staff-to-student ratio and an open door policy to enable you to really get to know your lecturers.
 We believe this fosters a productive learning environment, helping you to achieve your potential.

 In your time at Lancaster, your programme director will serve as your academic tutor.
 They will be here to make sure that you reach your personal goals.
 You will also be able to call on help, with any aspect of your studies, from the Director of Studies, from teaching coordinators, and from student learning advisors.
 We strive to inspire and encourage our future psychologists.

-Our Developmental Disorders Masters will equip you with transferable skills valued by all employers: in communication; critical thinking; numeracy; and self-management.
+Our master's will equip you with transferable skills valued by all employers: in communication; critical thinking; numeracy; and self-management.
 From research analysts to retail managers, a good grasp of human behavioural patterns and the science of the mind makes psychology graduates attractive to a wide range of employers.